Parth09P/Healthcare-Chatbot/README.md

 ```

 3. Database Setup
-You’ll need to create the database, tables, and some initial data.
+The following script can be run to create the database, tables, and some initial data.
 This can be done using the setup_database.py script:

 ```
 python setup_database.py